Croatian War of Independence: Assessment of type and name of the war

-The standard term applied to the war as directly translated from Croatian is Homeland war (Domovinski rat), while the term Croatian War of Independence is also used.
-Early English sources also called it the War in Croatia, the Serbo-Croatian War, and the Conflict in Yugoslavia.

-Different translations of the Croatian name for the war are also sometimes used, such as Patriotic War, although such use by native speakers of English is rare.
-The official term used in Croatian is the most widespread name used in Croatia, but other terms are also used.
-Another is Greater-Serbian Aggression (Velikosrpska agresija).
-The term was widely used by the media during the war, and is still sometimes used by the Croatian media, politicians and others.
+The common name for the conflict in English is the Croatian War of Independence.
+In Croatia, the conflict is referred to as the Homeland War (Domovinski Rat).
+Another term is Greater Serbian Aggression (Velikosrpska agresija), which has been used less often.
+War in Croatia (Рат у Хрватској) is a name used in Serbia.

 Two views exist as to whether the war was a civil or an international war.
 The government of Serbia often states that it was entirely a "civil war".
 The prevailing view in Croatia and of most international law experts, including the ICTY, is that the war was an international conflict, between the rump Yugoslavia and Serbia against Croatia, supported by Serbs in Croatia.
 The Croatian international legal scholar and Yale University professor, Mirjan Damaška, said that the question of aggression was not one for the ICJ to decide as at the time of the verdict, the international crime of aggression had not yet been defined.
 Neither Croatia nor Yugoslavia ever formally declared war on each other.
 Unlike the Serbian position that the conflict need not be declared as it was a civil war, the Croatian motivation for not declaring war was that Tuđman believed that Croatia could not confront the JNA directly and did everything to avoid an all-out war.

 All acts and omissions charged as Grave Breaches of the Geneva Conventions of 1949 occurred during the international armed conflict and partial occupation of Croatia. ...
 Displaced persons were not allowed to return to their homes and those few Croats and other non-Serbs who had remained in the Serb-occupied areas were expelled in the following months.
 The territory of the RSK remained under Serb occupation until large portions of it were retaken by Croatian forces in two operations in 1995.
 The remaining area of Serb control in Eastern Slavonia was peacefully re-integrated into Croatia in 1998.